 Imagine during your older years walking out to your car and realizing you forgot your car keys.
 Lapses in memory like this can result from miscommunication and dysfunction of neurons and blood vessels of the brain, which constitute what neuroscientists call the neurovascular unit.
 These microscopic structures function to distribute nutrients to neurons, and malfunction of these units over the course of years leads to diseases such as Alzheimer’s disease and cognitive impairment.

-This April, a team of scientists from the University of Oklahoma published a study in GeroScience where they found that nicotinamide mononucleotide (NMN) supplementation reversed the effects of aging on the neurovascular units and restored cellular pathways, according to the genetic expression profiles of mouse brains.
+A team of scientists from the University of Oklahoma published a study in GeroScience where they found that nicotinamide mononucleotide (NMN) supplementation reversed the effects of aging on the neurovascular units and restored cellular pathways, according to the genetic expression profiles of mouse brains.
 NMN supplementation may become a potential intervention for older adults to combat age-related deterioration caused by neurovascular unit dysfunction.

 NMN supplementation increases levels of a molecule called nicotinamide adenine dinucleotide (NAD+), which plays crucial roles in lifespan regulation, metabolism, and cellular health.
 NAD+ levels decline with age, and the activation of proteins called sirtuins that depend on NAD+ for activation do as well.
 NAD+-dependent sirtuins maintain DNA and chromosomal health and help with cellular health maintenance.
 The researchers of the study looked at gene activity profiles to find whether NMN injections in older mice activated genes associated with sirtuin activation.